Elaine de Kooning: Career

-Elaine de Kooning was an accomplished landscape and portrait artist active in the Abstract Expressionist movement of the mid-twentieth century.
+Elaine de Kooning was a landscape and portrait artist active in the Abstract Expressionist movement of the mid-twentieth century.
 She was a member of the Eighth Street Club (the Club) in New York City.
 The Club functioned as a space to discuss ideas.
 Among this group of artists were Willem de Kooning, Jimmy Rosati, Giorgio Spaventi, Milton Resnick, Pat Passlof, Earl Kerkam, Ludwig Sander, Angelo Ippolito, Franz Kline, Clyfford Still, and Hans Hofmann.
 A membership position for a woman was rare at that time.

 Elaine promoted Willem's work throughout their relationship.
 Along with her own work as a painter, she was committed to gaining recognition for her husband's work.
 Though she was very serious about her own work, she was well-aware that it was often overshadowed by her husband's fame.
-After showing their work in their 1951 exhibition at the Sidney Janis Gallery, Artists: Man and Wife, which also included Jackson Pollock and Lee Krasner, Ben Nicholson and Barbara Hepworth, and Jean Arp and Sophie Taeuber-Arp, Elaine said, "It seemed like a good idea at the time, but later I came to think that it was a bit of a put-down of the women.
+After showing their work in their 1951 exhibition at the Sidney Janis Gallery, Artists: Man and Wife, which also included fellow New York School painters Jackson Pollock and Lee Krasner, Ben Nicholson and Barbara Hepworth, and Jean Arp and Sophie Taeuber-Arp, Elaine said, "It seemed like a good idea at the time, but later I came to think that it was a bit of a put-down of the women.
 There was something about the show that sort of attached women-wives- to the real artists".
 Despite this effect on her own career, Elaine continued to promote her husband.

-In 1952 she spent the summer at Art dealer Leo Castelli's house at The Hamptons with Willem de Kooning.
+In 1952, she spent the summer at art dealer Leo Castelli's house at The Hamptons with Willem de Kooning.